-The City of Chowchilla is seeking a Parks & Facilities Worker I, under general supervision from the Public Works Supervisor, to provide clean, well-maintained, and attractive parks and facilities and information about park and recreation facilities and services.
+The City of Chowchilla is seeking (Two) Parks & Facilities Worker I/II, under general supervision from the Public Works Supervisor, to provide clean, well-maintained, and attractive parks and facilities and information about park and recreation facilities and services.

 Parks & Facilities Worker I

 This is an entry level-level classification.
 Some positions may require a valid Commercial Applicator’s Certificate, and involve the use of mechanized spraying equipment for the application of pesticides and herbicides.

 Prerequisites: Any combination of education and experience that has provided the knowledge, skills and abilities necessary for a Parks & Facilities Worker I. A typical way of obtaining the required qualifications is to possess the equivalent of one year of experience in the care and maintenance of parks and recreation facilities, or related work, valid California Driver License, and a high school diploma or equivalent.

 Parks & Facilities Worker II

 This class is distinguished from the Park Worker I class by the need for specialized skill of a technical nature.
 In addition, some positions may require a valid Commercial Applicator's Certificate, and involve the use of mechanized spraying equipment for the application of pesticides and herbicides.
 This class is further distinguished by need for greater independence of judgment and action and because incumbents may act as a lead worker with other Park Workers